-For more than 80 years the Law Council of Australia has worked in the interests of Australia's lawyers and the Australian community.
+For almost 90 years the Law Council of Australia has worked in the interests of Australia's lawyers and the Australian community.

 The Law Council of Australia was created in 1933 as the peak national body representing the legal profession.

 Existing state and territory legal professions recognised the need for a united front on a national level that could represent their interests to the Federal Government.